 Blocknative can Help!

 Blocknative operates a global mempool data platform that provides real-time notifications via our enterprise grade Mempool API.
-Built for Dapp developers and wallet providers, Blocknative emits API events describing every state change for every relevant transaction, including:
+Built for dapp developers and web3 wallets, Blocknative emits API events describing every state change for every relevant transaction, including:

 - New pending transaction detected.